Capital Beltway: Traffic congestion

-Despite numerous widening projects during its history, heavy traffic on the beltway is a continuing problem.
+Despite and because of numerous widening projects during its history (particularly in Virginia), heavy traffic on the beltway is a continuing problem.
 The Woodrow Wilson Bridge—where eight lanes were squeezed into six—was particularly onerous, with miles-long backups daily during commuter rush hours and on heavily traveled weekends.
 Relief for this bottleneck came on May 30, 2008, when the 12-lane replacement bridge opened to traffic in both directions (the six-lane span carrying Outer Loop traffic had opened in June 2006).
 Two of the lanes on the Wilson are being held in reserve for future use as bus rapid transit or rail transit.

 Two intersections on the Capital Beltway are ranked in the top 20 on a study of the "worst bottlenecks in the nation".
 They are the I-495 at I-270 interchange in Montgomery County, Maryland, ranked third overall, which receives 760,425 cars daily, and the College Park Interchange in Prince George's County, Maryland, ranked 11th, with 340,125 cars.
 The Springfield Interchange, where I-395, I-95, and I-495 meet, was previously ranked fifth worst in the nation, but recent improvements have taken it off the top 20.
 Local commuters refer to the Springfield Interchange as "The Mixing Bowl". although this designation is reserved by highway officials for the even more complicated interchange complex adjacent to the Pentagon on the original Henry G. Shirley Memorial Highway (currently better-known as I-395) at SR 27 in Arlington.

 In April 2005, the Virginia Department of Transportation (VDOT) signed an agreement with two private companies to build high-occupancy toll (HOT) lanes on the stretch of the beltway between Springfield and Georgetown Pike.
 Construction began in 2008.
 Maryland officials are considering such lanes on their segment of the beltway, as well as other major commuter highways in the state.
 Locals who disapprove of these projects have nicknamed them "Lexus Lanes" because of the potential high price for using the lanes in exchange for bypassing congestion.
 These new lanes are one stage of a controversial project to widen the beltway, with the second stage involving widening the beltway to 12 lanes; opponents have called for various alternatives to this project (as well as the controversial Intercounty Connector project) which would divert many vehicles off the northern beltway.
 The MDOT SHA's Purple Line light rail transit line, under construction as of 2022, is just one example.